 - April 15, 2021 – Deadline for receipt of Final Deliverable Package from finalist teams

-- April 25, 2021 – Finalists present their projects to judges and industry at an industry conference
+- April 25, 2021 – Finalists present their projects to judges at a virtual event

 - April 26, 2021 – Winners announced

 - Visit the Solar District Cup page on HeroX to learn about the next round of competition.

-- Learn about the Class of 2020 competition and visit its 2020 HeroX page.
+- Learn more about the Class of 2021 program by visiting the 2021 HeroX page.

 - Subscribe to competition emails.

 - Send questions about the Solar District Cup to email@example.com.

 This work was funded as part of the U.S. Department of Energy Solar Energy Technologies Office FY2019-21 Lab Call through a project with the National Renewable Energy Laboratory.